flo-far/XML_TEI_final_exam/README.md

 - **An HTML version of the ODD** for human-readable documentation

 ## Customization
-The ODD has been customized to reflect project-specific rules, including required attributes such as `@type` on `<persName>` and `<correspAction>`, controlled vocabularies, and sequences of elements like `<persName>` and `<placeName>`.
-These modifications ensure consistent and scalable markup across the corpus while capturing semantic, intertextual, and structural features.
+The ODD has been customized to reflect project-specific rules, including required attributes, controlled vocabularies, and sequences of elements.
+These modifications ensure consistent markup across the corpus while capturing semantic, intertextual, and structural features.

 ## Usage
 Users can validate the XML texts against the RNG or consult the HTML ODD to understand the applied constraints and encoding conventions.